iter8-tools/docs/docs/getting-started/concepts.md

 ### Client SDK

-Iter8 provides a client-side SDK to facilitate routing as well as metrics collection task associated with distributed (i.e., client-server architecture-based) A/B/n testing in Kubernetes.
+Iter8 provides a client-side SDK to facilitate routing as well as a metrics collection task associated with distributed (i.e., client-server architecture-based) A/B/n testing in Kubernetes.

 The following picture illustrates the use of the SDK for A/B testing.